is a movie starring

-A reimagining of the classic horror tale about Carrie White, a shy girl outcast by her peers and sheltered by her deeply religious mother, who unleashes telekinetic terror on her small town after being pushed too far at her senior prom.
+A shy girl, outcasted by her peers and sheltered by her religious mother, unleashes telekinetic terror on her small town after being pushed too far at her senior prom.

-The outcast teenager Carrie White is bullied by her classmates at high school..
+The outcast teenager Carrie White is bullied by her classmates at high school.
 Her mother, Margaret White, is a pious and paranoid woman that sees sin everywhere and the need of self-inflicting punishment.
 When Carrie has her first period, she does not understand what is happening to her and her classmates humiliate her in the changing room.
 The spiteful Chris Hargensen videotapes Carrie with her cell phone and posts it on the Internet.
-Their teacher Ms. Desjardin punishes the students, but when Chris challenges her, she is suspended and consequently she is banned from the prom.
+Their teacher Ms. Desjardin punishes the students, but when Chris challenges her, she is suspended and consequently is banned from the prom.
 Meanwhile, Carrie discovers that she has telekinesis and learns how to control her ability.
 Sue Snell, one of the girls that tormented Carrie, feels bad and asks her boyfriend Tommy Ross to invite Carrie to go with him to the prom to make up for what she did to Carrie.
 But Chris and her boyfriend Billy Nolan plot an evil prank with her friends to seek vengeance for Carrie.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 40 of 64 people found this review helpful.

 Was this review helpful to you?